gangefors/docker-rtorrent/README.md

 ###OpenVPN

 The container is for the purest of torrenters, routing all their traffic through a VPN connection.
-Your personal OpenVPN configuration files should be stored in `/downloads/vpn`.
+Your personal OpenVPN configuration files should be stored in `/vpn`.
 They will be automatically loaded and properly routed.
+The configuration files for the openvpn must end in `ovpn`.
+This is because startup calls `openvpn --config *.ovpn`

 ###Exposed
 * Incoming TCP port: 49161